mozilla-it/intacct-to-gobd/README.md

 A script (`convert_intacct_to_gobd.py`) to convert a provided CSV file (converted from Intacct's Excel export) to a format acceptable to Germany's GoBD rules.
 I think?

+## Expected flow
+1. The German Government requests some info
+2. Finance exports Intacct data (perhaps a year's worth) as an Excel file
+3. Finance converts the Excel file to CSV (Comma Separated Values)
+3. The CSV file is sent to whomever is running this script
+4. This script is run resulting in a zipfile
+5. The zipfile is sent back to Finance
+6. Finance passes it on

 ## Usage
 ```
 $ ./convert_intacct_to_gobd.py --help